Maritime Transport Act 1994

 You could also call this:

-"If a breath test for a seafarer doesn't work, they might need to take another one."
+"If your first breath test doesn't work, you might need to take another one."

-If you are a seafarer and you take an evidential breath test under section 40I, but it does not produce a result, the enforcement officer can ask you to take another test right away.
-The officer can choose to do this or follow the rules in section 40L(1)(c) instead.
-If the officer asks you to take another test, it is like they asked you to take the first test under section 40I(4).
-You will have to follow the same rules as you did for the first test.
+You are a seafarer and you have an initial breath test.
+If this test does not work, the enforcement officer can ask you to have another test straight away.
+The officer can choose to do this or follow a different rule, which is explained in section 40L(1)(c).
+If you are asked to have another test, it is like you were asked to have the first test, as explained in section 40I(4).

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.